 - 1. Only one student at a time will sit an oral examination, unless the examiner in question specifies otherwise. - 2.
-A second examiner will be present during oral examinations, unless determined otherwise by the board of examiners. - 3.
-Oral examinations will be held in public, unless determined otherwise by the board of examiners in a special case or unless the student has formally objected to the public nature of the examination. - 4.
+Oral examinations will be held in public, unless determined otherwise by the Board of Examiners in a special case or unless the student has formally objected to the public nature of the examination. - 3.
 Prior to an oral examination, the examiner must ask the student to provide proof of identity.